datasciencewithdaniel/GitHub-Workshop/README.md

 $ conda create -n <my-env> python=3.9
 ```
 ## 6.3 Activating an Environment
 Once you have an environment created, you can simply acitvate it from anywhere on your system.
-If you activate it and are using VS Code, you can see your current envionment on the bottom-left corner alongside your current Git branch.
+Once you activate it, you can see your current environment in the terminal.
 ```
 $ conda activate <my-env>
 ```